Skip to Main Content

 Registration fee is $125 and will include:

-• Performance in Lazzara Performance Hall with audio recorded comments from three clinicians
+• Performance in Lazzara Performance Hall with audio recorded comments from four clinicians

 • Post-performance clinics with UNF faculty, including section specific feedback (brass, woodwind, percussion).